shriram05/shriram05/README.md

 Hi, I’m **Shriram Kumar** 👋 — a motivated Computer Science graduate with hands-on experience in **full-stack web development**, **competitive programming**, and cutting-edge fields like **Artificial Intelligence** and **Generative AI**.

-I enjoy building scalable and efficient web applications, solving complex algorithmic challenges, and exploring innovative AI technologies to create impactful solutions.

-I thrive in collaborative environments and continuously seek to expand my skill set while staying up-to-date with the latest advancements in technology.
+Always curious and eager to explore emerging technologies, I actively seek opportunities to upskill and innovate.
+I thrive in collaborative environments, bringing strong communication, adaptability, and teamwork to the table.

 ---